JonPSmith/EfCore.GenericServices/README.md

 *NOTE: I created a [similar library](https://github.com/JonPSmith/GenericServices) for EF6.x back in 2014, which has saved my many months of (boring) coding - on one project alone I think it saved 2 months out of 12.
 This new version contains the learning from that library, and the new DDD-enabling feature of EF Core to reimagine that library, but in a very different (hopefully simpler) way.*

-## Documentation and examples
-* The [GenericServices Wiki](https://github.com/JonPSmith/EfCore.GenericServices/wiki) has lots of documentation.

-* The public methods in the library are all commented for intellisense feedback.
-* This repo contains a runnable example Razor Page application, with the database in the DataLayer.
-* This [intoductory article](https://www.thereformedprogrammer.net/genericservices-a-library-to-provide-crud-front-end-services-from-a-ef-core-database/) provides a longer introduction to EfCore.GenericServices.